0Memo/0Memo/README.md

 - 👋 Hi, I’m Guillermo
 - 👀 I’m interested in Web Development, languages and travels amongst many other things
 - 🌱 I’m currently improving my current knowledge
-- 💞️ I’m looking to collaborate on a project with you, i'm based in France but you could be anywhere else, that's not a major problem
+- 💞️ I’m looking to collaborate on a project with you, i'm based in France but you could be located anywhere else, that's not a major problem
 - 📫 Do not hesitate to contact me ...

 <!---